BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Introduction

-Variance reduction techniques have been widely used to reduce stochastic noise to accelerate convergence of stochastic algorithms \cite{johnson2013accelerating,shalev2013stochastic,defazio2014saga}.
+Variance reduction techniques have been widely used to reduce stochastic noise to accelerate convergence of stochastic algorithms \cite{defazio2014saga,johnson2013accelerating,shalev2013stochastic,yuan2018variance}.
 In \cite{horvath2019stochastic,kovalev2020linearly}, the combination of variance reduction and gradient difference compression is investigated.
 Variance reduction is also important to Byzantine-robustness.
 It is proved in \cite{wu2020federated} that the use of SAGA can fully eliminate the inner variation and improve the ability of tolerating Byzantine attacks.
 In \cite{khanduri2019byzantine}, the stochastic variance reduced gradient (SVRG) method is combined with robust aggregation to solve distributed non-convex problems.
 SGD with momentum is considered in \cite{karimireddy2020learning}, also indicating that variance reduction could effectively enhance the performance of defending Byzantine attacks.

-For the existing Byzantine-robust methods with compression, \cite{bernstein2018signsgd} shows that SignSGD is able to defend a certain class of Byzantine attacks.
-However, we will show in the numerical experiments that it fails upon several commonly used Byzantine attacks.
-In \cite{ghosh2019communication}, a gradient norm thresholding method is used to remove potential malicious messages with compression, and error feedback is applied to reduce the learning error, where Gaussian attacks were tested.
-However, the gradient norm thresholding method requires to predefine a fraction of removed messages.
-In contrast, our proposed algorithm does not need any prior knowledge about the number of Byzantine workers.
+For existing Byzantine-robust methods with compression, \cite{bernstein2018signsgd} shows that SignSGD is able to handle a certain class of Byzantine attacks.
+However, we will show in the numerical experiments that it fails upon several common Byzantine attacks.
+In \cite{ghosh2021communication}, gradient norm thresholding is used to remove potential malicious messages with compression, where error feedback is applied to reduce the learning error and Gaussian attacks are tested.
+However, gradient norm thresholding needs to know the fraction of Byzantine workers, or at least a proper estimate, so as to set the fraction of removals.
+In contrast, our proposed algorithm does not need any prior knowledge about the number of Byzantine workers as long as it is smaller than $\frac{1}{2}$.
 In addition, gradient norm thresholding can be viewed as a modified mean aggregation rule.
 Analyzing its error feedback extension is rather straightforward, and relies on the assumption of bounded stochastic gradients.
 Our analysis considers the combination of geometric median and gradient difference compression, and is hence more challenging.
 Further, we do not require the assumption of bounded stochastic gradients.
 We only assume strong convexity, Lipschitz continuous gradients, and bounded variance, which are common in the analysis of first-order stochastic methods.